Muhammad-Qasim-Sajid/Weather-App/README.md

 #  WeatherPro, A Professional Weather App

 WeatherPro is a weather application built with **HTML, CSS, and JavaScript**.
-It fetches real-time weather data using the [WeatherAPI](https://www.weatherapi.com/), presenting it through an elegant user interface done by animations, loading effects, and custom error handling.
+It fetches real-time weather data using the [WeatherAPI](https://www.weatherapi.com/), presenting it through an elegant user interface done by animations, loading effects, and error handling.

 ## Link of Weather App